hoangduytran/blender-manual/manual/scene_layout/collections/collections.rst

       Objects in the collection will only cause occlusion to existing feature lines and their geometry stay invisible.
    :Exclude:
-      Objects in this collection will not be loaded into line art at all.
+      Objects in this collection will not be loaded into Line Art at all.
    :Intersection Only:
       Objects in the collection will only produce intersection lines in the scene and their own geometry stay invisible.